sethmlarson/trytravis/README.md

 #10 *  osx  s python TOXENV=py36
 ```

+### Upgrading to the Latest Version

+If you haven't upgraded lately I recommend running the following
+command to upgrade to the latest version of the tool:

+`pip install -U trytravis`

 ### Additional Recommended Steps

 #### Large communities should encourage contributors to use `trytravis`